Tewr/BlazorFileReader/README.md

 ## Usage in a Blazor View

 The code for views looks the same for both [client](src/Demo/Blazor.FileReader.Wasm.Demo)- and [server-side](/src/Demo/Blazor.FileReader.ServerSide.Demo) projects.
 The demo projects also contains [a drag and drop example](src/Demo/Blazor.FileReader.Demo.Common/DragnDropCommon.razor).
+While the demo projects are the reference, examples also exist in the [wiki](https://github.com/Tewr/BlazorFileReader/wiki).

 ```cs
 @page "/MyPage"